jsanvice/jsanvice.github.io/docs/index.md

 ## Introduction

-This datasheet outlines the specifics of the circuit operating the grow light system for the Plant Lighting and Watering System.
+This datasheet outlines the specifics of the circuit operating the grow light system for the Automatic Plant Care System.

 ### Project Summary

-The Plant Lighting and Watering System designed by team 106 will automatically maintain optimal light and water levels for plant growth.
+The Automatic Plant Care System designed by team 106 will automatically maintain optimal light and water levels for plant growth.

 ### My Contribution